As a Company, We Aim to Engage with the Local Communities Which We Are a Part of.

 The main action pursued is to create agreements for support and cooperation between Sekisui Heim sales companies throughout the country and local police forces.
 The Housing Company also participates in various events, distributes goods themed around crime prevention and traffic safety, and donates to groups that offer assistance to victims of crimes.

 We are carrying out specialized initiatives for each local area.
-Some specific examples include distribution of materials such as specialized fraud damage prevention flyers, the use of residential exhibition areas as “#110 Emergency Homes for Children,” donation of phone fraud repelling equipment (automatic audio recorders) to police stations, and traffic safety education activities in the streets.
+Some specific examples include distribution of materials such as specialized fraud damage prevention flyers, the production of posters (in Japanese and English) warning people against theft at ski resorts, the use of residential exhibition areas as “#110 Emergency Homes for Children,” and traffic safety education activities in the streets.

 Distribution of specialized fraud damage prevention flyers